iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

     ```
 ### Configure Multi-Cluster Connection

-To enable the IOMesh CSI driver to connect to multiple IOMesh clusters, you need to create a `ConfigMap` containing connection information for each IOMesh cluster.
+To enable IOMesh CSI Driver to connect to multiple IOMesh clusters, you need to create a `ConfigMap` containing connection information for each IOMesh cluster.

 **Procedure**